Gelfand-Kirillov conjecture as a first-order formula: Introduction

-The pourpose of this paper is two-fold.
-The first is to show that, surprisingly, given a pair $(\Sigma, W)$ of root system/Weyl group (cf. \cite{Dixmier} 11.1) and \emph{any} algebraically closed field $\k$ with $char \, \k=0$, for the finite dimensional Lie algebra $\mathfrak{g}_{\k, \Sigma}$, and for the algebra of invariants $A_n(\k)^W$ (with the canonical crystallographic action of $W$), Gelfand-Kirillov Conjecture and Noncommutative Noether's Problem respectively, are equivalent to the validity of a certain first-order sentence in the language of rings $\mathcal{L}(0,1,+,*)$ in the theory of algebraically closed fields of zero characteristic --- $ACF_0$ (cf. \cite{Hodges}).
+The purpose of this paper is to show that, surprisingly, given a (reduced) root system $\Sigma$ (cf. \cite[11.1]{Dixmier}) and \emph{any} algebraically closed field $\k$ with zero characteristic, the validity of the Gelfand-Kirillov Conjecture for the finite dimensional Lie algebra $\mathfrak{g}_{\k, \Sigma}$ --- that is, the only semisimple Lie algebra over $\k$ whose associated root system is $\Sigma$ --- is equivalent to the provability of a certain first-order sentence in the language of rings $\mathcal{L}(0,1,+,*,-)$ in the theory of algebraically closed fields of zero characteristic --- $ACF_0$ (cf. \cite{Hodges}).